 Social learning might not get the same attention that other L&D components do, but there are some pretty compelling reasons to make it part of your overall strategy.
 What is it, though?
 How does it work, and why should you be concerned with integrating it into your learning and development strategy?
+While we recommended, you should evaluate your overall learning objectives to make sure social learning integration is in line with your strategic goals.

 What Is Social Learning?